V4Fire/Core/src/core/data/README.md

 * `providerOptions` — additional options for the provider constructor;
 * `query` — query parameters for a provider get request;
 * `request` — request parameters for the provider;
-* `alias` — alias of data: the data is stored by a key from this value in a result object.
+* `alias` — alias of data: the data is stored by a key from this value in the result object.

 #### Static extra providers

-If you don't need to provide dynamic parameters to a request you can define a static object instead of function.
+If you don't need to provide dynamic parameters to a request, you can define a static object instead of a function.

 ```js
 import Provider, { provider } from 'core/data';